Last Updated on

 The thing is- while Shopify obsesses about making a killing from each transaction, Volusion facilitates payments without deducting even a dime.
 Its users enjoy zero transaction fees on all plans, regardless of their corresponding sales volumes.

-That said, Volusion comes with tools for supporting the full ecommerce stack.
-When you’re starting off, for instance, it provides a drag-and-drop builder with powerful site editing features for creating a distinctively customized site.
+That said, Volusion comes with e-commerce tools for supporting the full ecommerce stack.
+When you’re starting off, for instance, it provides a drag-and-drop website builder with powerful site editing features for creating a distinctively customized site.
 And yes, you also get a collection of free complementary themes to make your work much easier.

 Then as you progressively proceed through the pipeline, one of the things you’ll appreciate is Volusion’s ability to host an unlimited number of products.
 Sadly though, there’s a caveat.
 It just so happens that this feature is only open to users on its Business and Custom plans.
 Conversely, the Personal plan is allocated a limit of 100 products while Professional users get 5,000.